xtodorovic/ai-assisted-sca/README.md

 ├── datasets - Training and testing datasets
 ├── dataset - Training data with labels and POIs
 ├── model
+│   ├── trained - Trained Models
-│   ├── key_recovery.ipynb - Notebook for evaluation of trained models and key recovery
+│   ├── tunning - Output from tuner with best hyperparameters │   ├── key_recovery.ipynb - Notebook for evaluation of trained models and key recovery
 │   ├── train.ipynb - Notebook for model training
 │   └── tunning.ipynb - Notebook for hyperparameter search using keras tuner